SelectUSA/events/events/_posts/2016-12-06-selectusa-canada-2016.md

 * Individual consultations with U.S. economic development officials from various stat
 * Extensive networking opportunities and reception

-The registration portal will open soon.
-In the meantime, please contact [Bojan Opsenica](mailto:selectusa-canada@trade.gov).
+[Click here](https://connect.eventtia.com/en/dmz/selectusacanada/website) to register.
+For more information, please contact [Bojan Opsenica](mailto:selectusa-canada@trade.gov).

 Registration is free for Canadian companies.
 Space will be limited and we encourage interested parties to apply as soon as possible.